Device-Specific Metrics

 Cisco ASA Metrics

-These metrics represent traffic volume of flow through Cisco Adaptive Security Appliances (ASA), which may be standalone appliances, blades, or virtual appliances.
-ASA uses bidirectional flow records in which the "initiator" (source) is the entity that initiates a request and the "responder" (destination) is the entity that replies with a response.
+These metrics represent traffic volume of flow through Cisco Adaptive Security Appliances (ASA), which can be standalone appliances, blades, or virtual appliances.
+ASA uses bidirectional flow records in which the "initiator" (source) initiating a request and the "responder" (destination) replying.

 Notes:

-- These KDE flow fields store a sum for the flow, which is used to derive the Average, 95th Percentile, and Max numbers that return from queries (e.g. the columns of the tables returned in Data Explorer).
+• These KDE flow fields store a sum for the flow, used to derive the Average, 95th Percentile, and Max numbers returned from queries.

 value